Cocktails with Solerno Liqueur:

 At the risk of sounding like an alcoholic, it’s rather fun to be sent a bottle of something new to try and to have a go at making up some new drinks.
 So one dull Saturday evening we opened the very pretty bottle of Solerno and started to experiment.
 I really liked the punt of the bottle being cast into the shape of the blood orange that it’s made from.

-We started by tasting it on its own, to get a feel of what it might mix well with.
+We started by tasting it on its own, to get a feel for what it might mix well with.
 If you like Cointreau, then you will like this, although the blood orange does give it a much more distinctive taste.
 Our first drink wasn’t overly adventurous; a simple Solerno Royale.
 This was refreshing and light and slipped down rather easily.
 What is apparent from the photo is that the liqueur is pretty clear, it’s not the orange colour that I was expecting from the bottle.